 It’s a bed bug’s natural instinct to find a hiding spot, away from light and intruders, such as cracks and crevices.
 That’s why your luggage in a hotel or on a train may provide ideal conditions for these pests.
 Show us a happy bed bug and we’ll show you a desperate traveller!

 As a response to the pest’s merciless invasion, travellers have invented quite a few myths on how to avoid and get rid of them.
 Time to tell fact from fiction!

 - Bed bugs can’t get into hardshell suitcases!
 Not true – bed bugs will find their way into zippers and seams of any bag or suitcase.

-Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
+- Packing your clothes in plastic bags inside your luggage stops the bed bug infestation from spreading!
 Yes, it’s a relatively good preventative measure.

-- You can also get bed bug on your clothes if you place it in hotel drawers and wooden hangers.
+- You can also get bed bug on your clothes if you place it in hotel drawers and wooden hangers!
+Unfortunately, yes.

-Spreading diatomaceous earth inside your suitcase will repel bed bugs. – True
+- Spreading diatomaceous earth inside your suitcase will repel bed bugs!
+Yes, it plays a role.